 Plaque disclosing tablets for kids

-You could also make the whole experience more fun by purchasing a children’s toothbrushing kit which includes a toothbrush, an egg timer, and plaque disclosing tablets.
+It's important that children have a baby or kids' toothbrush which is the right size for their mouth and soft bristles.
+You could make the whole experience more fun by purchasing a children's toothbrushing kit which includes a toothbrush, an egg timer, and plaque disclosing tablets.

 Alternatively, children may benefit from using an electric toothbrush which is specially designed for their age.
 Read our guide to find out more about the best electric toothbrushes for kids and the special features that can help them brush better.